mapbender/mapbender-documentation/en/installation/installation_windows.rst

 Configuration PHP
 -----------------

-Unzip the Zip archive, for example under c:\php .
+Unzip the Zip archive, for example under c:\\php .

-Based on the PHP-version, PHP-variables won't be set correctly in the temp-directory.

 * It needs to be checked if the following variables (php.ini) are set correctly: